 Dental care in France

-When you visit a dentist in France, you have to pay directly after the visit.
+When you visit a dentist in France, you must pay directly after the visit.
 You will be issued a treatment certificate, called a ‘feuille de soins’.

 This treatment certificate will help you claim any refunds in France.
 Generally, you can claim back around 70 percent of the standard treatment cost.